WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 ## Setup
 - `yarn`
 - Run tests: `yarn test`
+- Run GraphQL Service: `yarn start service`
+- Run front-end: `yarn start`
+    - uses webpack dev server, and should automatically fire up the browser for you!
+    - you will _not_ see a build folder, it's in-memory.
+If you really want to see a build folder show up, you can add `writeToDisk: true` under the `devServer` section

 ## Description
 This kata forces you to work with JS, React Hooks, GraphQL.